 - In older houses, hard water corroding metallic pipes to the point of creating a leak

 Whatever the cause of pipe bursts in the home, it is important to make sure that a solution is found as soon as the problem is detected.
 There are several telltale signs which indicate that there could be a water leak inside your walls.

 Wet spots on the wall

 One of the indicators that water could be leaking somewhere in the plumbing network is when you start noticing wet patches on the wall of a building that is not under construction.
 Stone and concrete have a low ability to soak in water, it does not take a long time after a leak before the water starts seeping through the wall, creating the appearance of a sweating wall.

 The second and most common telltale sign that there is a water leak inside your wall is when certain corners of the house and especially on the walls, start developing mold.
-There are conditions which always support the growth of mold and moisture is the most important, so if mold is growing on the walls, there is a water source which is making it happen.
+There are conditions that always support the growth of mold and moisture is the most important, so if mold is growing on the walls, there is a water source that is making it happen.

 Unexplained hike in the water bill